 Please follow these bicycling guidelines:

-- Obey all rules of the road-travel in the same direction as auto traffic, comply with all signs and posted speed limits, and yield to pedestrians.
+Obey all rules of the road, comply with all signs and posted speed limits, and yield to pedestrians.

-- Ride in single-file and stay to the right; most Arboretum roads are one-way.
+- Bicycle users must ride in the the direction of car traffic.
+Please ride in single-file and stay to the right; most Arboretum roads are one-way.

 - Wear your bicycle helmet.
 It is an essential element of bicycle safety.